adamtimm/katacoda-scenarios/spatial/intro.md

 # Spatial Relationships

-This scenario gives you an introduction to Spatial Relationships in PostGIS.
+This scenario gives you an introduction to Crunchy Spatial.

+to use Crunchy Spatial services, you need to have a PostGIS database with spatial data loaded in it.
 The database has already been started and the spatial data has already been loaded.
 This scenario will use data from New York City (NYC).
 If you want to dig in deeper on the data please go ahead and do [this scenario](TODO link to paul's scenario) first.
 Data from this scenario will be used in all the other exercises as well.

 We have already logged you into the PostgreSQL command line but, if you get disconnected here are the details on the database we are connecting to: